 The three contractors were issued citations related to failing to mark power lines, neglecting to educate workers on electrocution hazards, not checking to see whether the lines were energized, and risky crane operating procedures.
 Employees should consider the basic OSHA Electrical Standards when working near power lines or electricity.

-Managers and supervisors can dig deep into details managing safety risks at their workplace by taking our OSHA-Approved 30 Hour Construction Training Course Online or OSHA 30 Hour General Industry Training Course Online.
+Managers and supervisors can dig deep into details managing safety risks at their workplace by taking our OSHA-Authorized 30 Hour Construction Training Course Online or OSHA 30 Hour General Industry Training Course Online.
 Each can be completed in about a week from home or office at times that meet your scheuldule.